-D04/11 ComReg's Preliminary View Decision 19 USO funding applications shall be consistent and in accordance this Decision and Decision Instrument 16 .
-ComReg is of the view, on the basis of the assessment and review undertaken by both TERA and Oxera, that eir's final 2010-2011 USO funding application is consistent and in accordance with Decision D04/11.
-Decision 20 ecision 20 USO funding applications shall be fit for purpose.
-ComReg is of the view, on the basis of the assessment and review undertaken by both TERA and Oxera, that eir's final 2010-2011 USO funding application was fit for purpose.
+D04/11 ComReg's Preliminary View Decision 19 USO funding applications shall be consistent and in accordance with this Decision and Decision Instrument 15 .
+ComReg is of the view, on the basis of the assessment and review undertaken by both TERA and Oxera, that eir's final 2011-2012 USO funding application is consistent and in accordance with Decision D04/11.
+Decision 20 USO funding applications shall be fit for purpose.
+ComReg is of the view, on the basis of the assessment and review undertaken by both TERA and Oxera, that eir's final 2011-2012 USO funding application was fit for purpose.
 Decision 21 USO funding applications shall be based on annual information which coincides with the USP's financial year.
-ComReg confirms that eir's final 2010-2011 USO funding application is based on annual information that coincides with the USP's financial year.
+ComReg confirms that eir's final 2011-2012 USO funding application is based on annual information that coincides with the USP's financial year.
+Decision 22 A declaration shall be signed off by the Board of Directors of the USP and it must accompany the application.
+(The required declaration is included in Schedule 1).
+Financial information shall be provided with an appropriate audit opinion or appropriate report, where the Auditor 16 (as approved by ComReg) has in no way assisted with the preparation of the USO funding application.
+ComReg confirms that an independent declaration, signed off by the Board of Directors of eir, accompanying the application, was provided.
+Agreed Upon Procedures (AUPs), based on terms of engagement approved by ComReg, were undertaken by PwC to satisfy this requirement and an AUP report prepared by PWC was provided to ComReg.
+Decision 23 USO funding applications shall be supported by calculations in an MS Excel, or MS Access format, or alternative software which is reasonably capable of proper access and review.
+ComReg confirms, on the basis of the assessment and review undertaken by both TERA and Oxera, that eir's final 2011-2012 USO funding application was supported by calculations in software which is reasonably capable of proper access and review.